redishettysanjana/task_1/README.md

 ## 📌 Note

-This repository is ideal for beginners who are starting their journey in Python programming.
+This repository is ideal for beginners who are starting their journey in Python Programming.